T1murY/T1murY/README.md

 - 👋 Hi, I’m @T1murY
-- I’m currently learning .NET Core, Spring Boot, ReactJs,
+- I’m currently working with turkcell on gpt technologies

 - 📫 you can reach me from yasartim25@gmail.com